tony-albanese/nonnas-kitchen/README.md

 ## Post Detail Component
 When the user clicks on a post, they are redirected to the PostDetail page where additional details about the post are displayed.
 > + As a user, I can view the details of a single post so that I can enjoy additional content about that post.

+If the user has written the post, a menu is shown with two icons.
+The trash icon is for deleting a post.
+When the user clicks on this icon, a modal popup appears asking the user to confirm their wish to delete the post.
+If they click on the edit icon, they are taken to a page with a form pre-populated with the post data.
+The user can change one or several of the fields.
+When they hit Save, the database is updated through the api and the user is redireced back to the post detail page.
+If they hit cancel, they are also taken back to the post detail page.
+> + As a logged in user, I can delete a post I have made so that I can remove content I no longer wish to share.
+> + As a logged in user, I can edit a post I have created so that I can update content or correct mistakes I have made.

 ## Post Page
 The Post Page displays a list of all the posts.
 The posts are sorted by date so the most recent posts are displayed first.
 On the top of the page is a search bar in which the user can enter search terms.
 When the user has finished typing the site makes an api call and the data is refreshed.
 In addition, there is a dropdown menu that the user can use to filter the results by post category.